ChaitanyaJoshiX/ChaitanyaJoshiX/README.md

 - 👋 Hey, I’m Chaitanya
-- 👀 I’m currently hooked onto Python and C++ dev.
+- 👀 I’m currently hooked onto Python, Java and C++ dev.
 - 📫 You can reach me on Linkedin at linkedin.com/in/chaitanyajoshix/ Happy Coding🤗
 Cheerio,